Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Morning sickness often fades by the end of the first trimester, but hyperemesis gravidarum usually lasts longer.

-HG may be at its worst around week 9 but will usually resolve at about 20 weeks of pregnancy.
+HG can be at its worst around week 9 but will usually resolve at about 20 weeks of pregnancy.

-Unfortunately, up to 20% of sufferers will have HG symptoms that last until they give birth.
+Unfortunately, up to 20% of sufferers will have HG symptoms for their entire pregnancy, until they give birth.

 Does hyperemesis cause miscarriage?